Fed's Bullard: 'More normal' yield curve bullish sign for 2020

 All told, the Fed’s policy shift was perhaps the equivalent of a 1.32% drop in rate expectations this year, “a very large change over this time frame,” Bullard said.
 “The bottom line is that U.S. monetary policy is considerably more accommodative today than it was as of late last year.”

-That policy shift, he said, appears to be taking hold, with the change in the shape of the yield curve a main bit of evidence.

-The gap between 2-year and 10-year Treasury note yields is now positive, as are other closely watched “spreads” such as that between the 2 year Treasury note yield and the Fed’s target rate.
-Both had been negative, even if briefly, at some point last year.

-Reporting by Howard Schneider; Editing by Chris Reese
+Reporting by Howard Schneider; Editing by Chris Reese and Richard Chang